fe-data/fe-docs/docs/getting-started/settings.rst

 API key
 ^^^^^^^
 The secret key the :doc:`FE Admin App <../apps/admin>` has to use to secure the communication.
 You can use the button to generate a new secure token.
-Copy the qrcode and send it as an attachment in an email to the users of the FE Admin App.
-Users can than “*Share*” the qrcode with the FE Admin App to configure it.
-But if printed or shown, users can also scan it with the camera to configure the app.
+If printed or shown, users can scan it with the camera to configure a new server in the app.

-Or they can scan the qrcode to configure the :doc:`FE Admin App <../apps/admin>`.

 ----

 Authorization settings
 ----------------------
 In the standard installation, only admin users can change all parts of the *Fast Events* plugin, which is usually good enough.
 But there may be situation where you want to delegate some functionality to non-admin users.
 The pre-condition is that users need to have an account on your WordPress site with valid login credentials.

 Per line you can specify which user is authorized for which actions.
 Its format is: